PickNikRobotics/moveit_sim_controller/README.md

 See [ros_control_boilerplate](https://github.com/davetcoleman/ros_control_boilerplate) for more detailed instructions about using ros_control to visualize your robot - this package simply inherits from that package and adds some MoveIt! dependencies that can parse SRDFs for your initial state.

+## Testing and Linting

+To run [roslint](http://wiki.ros.org/roslint), use the following command with [catkin-tools](https://catkin-tools.readthedocs.org/):

+    catkin build --no-status --no-deps --this --make-args roslint

+To run [catkin lint](https://pypi.python.org/pypi/catkin_lint), use the following command with [catkin-tools](https://catkin-tools.readthedocs.org/):

+    catkin lint -W2

+There are currently no unit or integration tests for this package.
+If there were you would use the following command with [catkin-tools](https://catkin-tools.readthedocs.org/):

+    catkin run_tests --no-deps --this -i

 ## Contribute

 Please send PRs for new helper functions, fixes, etc!